 A role can be added by selecting Add role option under Roles tab.
 A role must include a name and an optional description, followed by feature permissions.

 - A user-defined role can be removed any time by clicking the Delete role option in the Actions column under Roles tab.
 Before deleting, a replacement role must be provided to replace the role of all users who have been assigned the role that is about to be deleted.
-As a result, users will not lose access to the product at any scope to which the previous role was assigned.
+As a result, users will not lose access to the module at any scope to which the previous role was assigned.

 System vs User-defined roles

 As mentioned above, user-defined roles are used to specify permissions in the context of document configuration.
-Performing operations on top of a document configuration, such as deleting the document configuration, managing service principals in the product requires at least a Contributor role.
+Performing operations on top of a document configuration, such as deleting the document configuration, managing service principals in the module requires at least a Contributor role.

 For example, if a user is a good fit for managing a document configuration set up for testing but not for managing the document configuration set up for production, that user can be assigned a Contributor role for testing configuration, and any other suitable role with restricted permissions for production configuration.
-If a user is a good fit for managing the entire product (for example, a team lead), but not for managing users and their roles, that user can be assigned a Contributor role across the product.
+If a user is a good fit for managing the entire module (for example, a team lead), but not for managing users and their roles, that user can be assigned a Contributor role across the module.